-Christina El Moussa Is Pregnant, Expecting First Child With Ant Anstead
+Christina Anstead Is Pregnant, Expecting First Child With Ant Anstead

 Le Studio Photography

-It'll be baby No. 3 for Christina Anstead, also known as Christina El Moussafrom HGTV's Flip or Flop.
+It'll be baby No. 3 for Christina Anstead, previously known as Christina El Moussa, from HGTV's Flip or Flop.

 The 35-year-old is pregnant with her and new husband Ant Anstead's first child together.
 The two announced the news on Instagram on Friday.